Q: How do I find out about backyard trapping and finding a community group?

 New Zealand’s plants and animals evolved in isolation from other land masses, humans and mammalian predators for millions of years.
 Many are found nowhere else in the world.

-Flightlessness is one characteristic contributing to their uniqueness.
-Many are also very long-lived, have slow breeding rates, small clutch sizes and large eggs.
-Several species are nocturnal, and others have relatively large body sizes.
+Many of our native birds are long-lived, have slow breeding rates, small clutch sizes and large body sizes and eggs.
+Several species are nocturnal.

 See why in this video.